evanmac123/air/README.md

         1. runs `git push production development:master`
         2. runs `lib/airbrake_deploy_production`

+Notes

-        *A Heroku release task will run migrations and restart the dynos automatically*
+  * A Heroku release task will run migrations and restart the dynos automatically

+  * We use the Node Buildpack as well as the Ruby Buildpack.
+Although the Ruby Buildpack runs `yarn install` if the `gem webpacker` is present, it does not run it before normal asset compilation, which we need in order to include yarn dependencies in css and js files managed by the Asset Pipeline.
+Therefore, we use the Node Buildpack to install yarn dependencies prior to Asset Pipeline's precompile.
+This is unfortunate because it means we run `yarn install` twice (though it's cached and not a big deal), but this is an ongoing Rails/Heroku issue.
+We can check back in the future for a better resolution.

 ## Active Domains
 | Name | Purpose | Registrar | Primary Contact | Secondary Contact | Auto renew? | Expiration/Auto Renew Month |